Martinomagnifico/reveal.js-copycode/README.md

 </pre>
 ```

-then install the plugin and it will work automatically.
+…then install the plugin and a 'Copy' button is automatically added to any `pre` code block.

+# Setup

+## Basics

+There are really only three steps:

+1. Install CopyCode
+2. Copy your code from a code block
+3. Paste your code somewhere

 ## Installation